43H Biomedical Sciences Corps Officer

 Officer-NCO Dynamic

 The medical environment is collaborative.
 These officers work with enlisted technicians, civilian specialists, nurses, physicians, and administrators.
-Leadership is less about parade-ground formality and more about clinical credibility, communication, and responsibility.
+Leadership is less about parade-ground formality and more about clinical credibility, communication, and accountability.
+An officer who cannot earn the respect of the NCOs and specialists working in their section through clinical competence will struggle, regardless of rank.

 Corps Flexibility